Saying goodbye to Madiba: Event planner

 Most of the key events will be broadcast live on television, with government saying this will help reduce congestion and potential disaster at key venues.

 Some of the big screens used around the country will be live from Tuesday through to Monday 16 December , the Day of Reconciliation.

 On that day, South Africa will observe the 100th anniversary of the Union Buildings as the seat of government and the unveiling of a statue of President Mandela will be one of the highlights of these celebrations.

 The exact locations of the viewing areas have not been made public as yet.

-The minister says condolence books will also be available at municipal, provincial and other government offices around the country, as well as South Africa's diplomatic missions abroad.
+Condolence books will also be available at municipal, provincial and other government offices around the country, as well as South Africa's diplomatic missions abroad.

-He says details of these sites are being posted on national, provincial and municipal websites as well as social media accounts of government.
+Details of these sites are being posted on national, provincial and municipal websites as well as social media accounts of government.

 Updates will become available in coming days as more information becomes available.